Macedonia Travel Health Advice

 There are no specific health risks for Macedonia and travel is usually problem free from a health perspective.
 Hepatitis A and hepatitis B vaccinations are recommended and it is also advised that you be up to date with your vaccinations for MMR (measles, mumps, rubella) and tetanus-diphtheria.
 A typhoid vaccination may be recommended for those travellers who will be eating and drinking outside of major restaurants and hotels.
 On a related note, avoid drinking tap water unless it has been boiled or filtered.
 A rabies vaccination may be recommended for those travellers who may have contact with wild animals while in Macedonia.

 Medical and health care facilities are good in Skopje and other large cities in Macedonia and pharmacies are generally well supplied.
 However, comprehensive medical insurance, with provision for emergency repatriation, is still strongly advised.
-It is also almost always better to take any prescription medication you may need with you when you travel, along with a signed and dated letter from your doctor detailing what the medication is and why you need it, to facilitate border crossings.
+It is also almost always better to take any prescription medication you may need with you when you travel, along with a signed and dated letter from your doctor detailing what the medication is and why you need it.

 View information on diseases: